 Day 1: Depart U.S. for Quito, Ecuador We arrive late this evening in Ecuador’s capital and transfer directly to our hotel.
 As guests’ arrival times may vary greatly, we have no group activities or meals planned.

-Day 11: Arrive U.S. We arrive in the U.S. and connect with our return flights home.
+Day 14: Arrive U.S. We arrive in the U.S. and connect with our return flights home.

 Please note: This trip involves considerable walking on uneven terrain and includes both wet and dry landings in the Galapagos.
 The elevations of Quito (9,300 ft.) and Cuenca (8,400 ft.) could pose problems for travelers with certain health conditions.
 You should consult your personal physician if you have concerns.

 B = Breakfast included L = Lunch included D = Dinner included